rust-lang/reference/src/items/use-declarations.md

 # fn main() {}
 ```

+> [!NOTE]
+> `self` may also be used as the first segment of a path.
+The usage of `self` as the first segment and inside a `use` brace is logically the same; it means the current module of the parent segment, or the current module if there is no parent segment.
+See [`self`] in the paths chapter for more information on the meaning of a leading `self`.

 r[items.use.self.namespace]
 `self` only creates a binding from the [type namespace] of the parent entity.
 For example, in the following, only the `foo` mod is imported: